mattermost/mattermost-plugin-apps/README.md

 # Mattermost Apps

 This plugin serves as the core of the Mattermost Apps Framework.
 It extends the Mattermost server's API to allow for the creation of feature-rich integrations, with functionality supported on the Mattermost web client and mobile client.
-Take a look at the [App developer documentation](https://developers.mattermost.com/integrate/apps) for more information.
+Take a look at the [app developer documentation](https://developers.mattermost.com/integrate/apps) for more information.

-Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the App you're creating.
+Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the app you're creating.

 ## Getting Started

 Use the [Apps Framework development environment](dev/README.md) to get up and running quickly.
-Running the command `make dev_server` spins up a test Mattermost instance with all of the settings configured to develop Apps.
+Running the command `make dev_server` spins up a test Mattermost instance with all of the settings configured to develop apps.

-Learn more about developing Apps by reading the [App developer documentation](https://developers.mattermost.com/integrate/apps/).
+Learn more about developing apps by reading the [app developer documentation](https://developers.mattermost.com/integrate/apps/).

 ## Running the tests